Table of Contents

 Can you use Water Instead of Almond Milk For a Smoothie?

 Absolutely!
 This works particularly well if you have a product in place to keep the creamy texture.
-Tofu or a vegan yogurt works well here.
-Avocado can also mimic creaminess.
+Tofu, vegan yogurt, or even frozen banana will give a creamy texture without adding a vegan milk or yogurt.

 Do You Put Ice In a Smoothie?

 Frozen fruit will eliminate the need for ice in a smoothie.
-For fresh fruit smoothies, ice can give a savory texture.
+For fresh fruit smoothies, ice will be necessary.

 You can also mix fresh and frozen fruit to eliminate the need for ice in a smoothie.